Import.io vs In-house Scraping:

 Depends on monitoring maturity and on-call processes

-Must be designed, implemented, and audited internally
+Designed, implemented, and audited internally

 Costs and complexity grow with breadth and maintenance load